pgorzelany/xapi-wrapper/docs/docs.md

 ###Wrapper.on(event, callback)

 Registeres a callback for an event.
 For events generated on responses to commands, the callback should take 2 arguments (request, response).
+For commands like login, logout etc. the event name is the same as the command name in xAPI specification.

 List of events:

-- open
+- open: Emitted on connection open

-- error

-- close
+- error: Emitted on connection close

-- apiError
+- close: Emitted on connection error

+- apiError:  Emitted when the response status for a command is equal to false

-- login
+- login: Emitted on login

-- logout
+- logout: Emitted on logout

-- addOrder
+- addOrder: Emitted on response to addOrder command

-- closePosition
+- closePosition: Emitted on response to closePosition command

-- deletePending
+- deletePending: Emitted on response to deletePending command

-- getAccountIndicators
+- getAccountIndicators: Emitted on response to getAccountIndicators command

-- getAccountInfo
+- getAccountInfo: Emitted on response to getAccountInfo command

-- getAllSymbols
+- getAllSymbols: Emitted on response to getAllSymbols command

 ...